EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Immediate government reaction: 'nothing is off the table' — the verdict accelerates the child protection debate
+Immediate government reaction: 'nothing is off the table'—verdict accelerates child protection debate

 Dominant angle identified — does not reflect unanimity of this country’s media

-British coverage stands out for an immediate and unambiguous government reaction.
-Following the California verdict, UK ministers declared that 'nothing is off the table' regarding children's social media use, signaling tougher measures could follow quickly.
-This reflects an already advanced debate in the UK, where the Online Safety Act came into force in late 2024.
+British media coverage distinguished itself through immediate and unambiguous government reaction.
+Upon announcement of the California decision, British ministers declared that 'nothing is off the table' regarding children's social media use, signaling stricter measures could follow rapidly.
+This responsiveness reflects already-advanced debate in the UK, where the Online Safety Act entered force late 2024.

-The post-Brexit debate adds a dimension: the UK can now legislate independently of the EU on platform regulation, and the American verdict strengthens voices pushing for measures beyond the European DSA.
+Post-Brexit British debate added another dimension: the UK can now legislate independently of the EU on platform regulation, and the American verdict strengthened voices arguing for hardening beyond the European DSA.

-Overestimation of British weight in the global tech regulation debate
+Overestimation of British weight in global tech regulation debate

-Tendency to present the Online Safety Act as a model without analyzing enforcement limitations
+Tendency to present Online Safety Act as model without analyzing implementation limits

 Discover how another country covers this same story.